 How To Find Mining Jobs In Australia

-Mining jobs in Australia have always been sought after because they pay very well.
+Mining jobs in Australia have always been sought after because even the unskilled jobs pay very well.
+And some of those unskilled and entry level jobs are also available for travellers with working visas.

-However, never has it been as easy to get a foot in the door as it is now.
-The mining boom in Western Australia means there are thousands of jobs available.
+Never has it been as easy as in recent years to get a foot in the door.
+The mining boom in Western Australia means thousands and thousands of jobs exist.
+And because the mining industry has such a high personnel turnover rate there are always open positions.

 Just jump online and do a search and you will find dozens of big recruitment agencies offering to find you a mining job.

-In the Western Australian mining industry there are more recruiters competing for workers than there are workers competing for jobs...
+In the Western Australian mining industry there were at times more recruiters competing for workers than there were workers competing for jobs...

-When looking for Australian mining jobs you need to be realistic: really well paid employment in Australian mining is available only for skilled and experienced people, and unless you have a relevant trade or qualification AND some industrial experience it's not that easy to get those mining jobs.
+However, when looking for Australian mining jobs you need to be realistic: really well paid employment in Australian mining is available only for skilled and experienced people, and unless you have a relevant trade or qualification AND some industrial experience it's not that easy to get those mine jobs.
 (Though it's certainly possible.)

 Still, there are mining jobs in Australia for people without a relevant background.

-Most mining companies use labour hire providers and special recruitment agencies to fill temporary positions (and also to "try out" applicants for permanent positions).
+Most mining companies use labour hire providers and sub contractors.
+Sometimes this is to fill temporary positions, sometimes to "try out" applicants for permanent positions and in some employment areas all staff are employed by sub contractors.

 Some Australian mine sites require that you have certain tickets or qualifications (most common requirements are MARCSTA and MWHS-Mine Worker Health Surveillance), but there are also many that don't require anything above their own site specific safety induction.